jetify-com/devbox/docs/app/docs/devbox_examples/languages/python.md

     }
 }
 ```
-This init_hook will automatically start Poetry's virtualenv when you run `devbox shell`, and provide you with access to all your packages
+This init_hook will automatically start Poetry's virtualenv when you run `devbox shell`, and provide you with access to all your packages.